What is home equity and what can it do for you?

 In simple terms, cash-out refinancing gives you the ability to borrow more than you currently owe on your initial mortgage.
 Some of that borrowed money is then used to pay off the first mortgage; the rest of the borrowed money is given to you in cash.

-In most cash-out refinancing situations, you’ll be required to keep at least 20% equity in your home.
-In the event that you are permitted to borrow enough that will leave you with less than 20% equity, private mortgage insurance may be required.
+In most cash-out refinancing situations, you'll be required to keep at least 20% equity in your home.
+In the event that you are permitted to borrow more and no longer have 20% equity, private mortgage insurance may be required.

 Because refinancing is technically a new mortgage, it has many of the same fees and closing costs as the original mortgage; however, it may be a good option if it leads to a significant interest rate reduction.